-Castle Craig Hospital appears to be providing a service for very dysfunctional alcohol dependent people with complications from poor health and psychological problems.
+Castle Craig Hospital appears to be providing a service for very dysfunctional drug or alcohol dependent people with complications from lack of support, psychological problems, health problems, poor social functioning and lack of occupation.
 However, good outcomes are achieved despite these high levels of dysfunction at intake.
-Their patients are generally more dysfunctional than those attending outpatient alcohol services and it is unlikely that many of them would have been able to engage with an outpatient treatment intervention.
+Their patients are generally more dysfunctional than those attending outpatient drug or alcohol services and it is unlikely that many of them would have been able to engage with an outpatient treatment intervention.
 Although the goal of Castle Craig's treatment is abstinence, it should be noted that those who fail to achieve that goal still report reduced levels of dysfunction at follow-up.
-Thus, even the treatment 'failures' appeared to have benefited from their experience in treatment, probably by gaining a period of respite during which to recover from the consequences of their excessive drinking.
+Thus, even the treatment 'failures' appeared to have benefited from their experience in treatment, possibly by gaining a period of respite during which to recover from the consequences of their excessive drinking or drug use.

 Castle Craig Hospital has demonstrated how easy it is to produce high quality research within the limitations of a busy service setting.
 The notion of evidence led practice is frequently discussed, but it could be argued that experienced practitioners already make best use of their resources.
 Thus, the purpose of such research could only be to illustrate that the experts know what they are doing (e.g., practice led evidence).
 This view may well be partially justified, as many of the findings in this study are obvious to those who are familiar with the field.
 However, some findings here are obvious only with the benefit of hindsight and others may yet inform better practice and commissioning.

 Alford, G.S., Koehler, R.A. and Leonard, J. (1991).
 Alcoholics Anonymous - Narcotics Anonymous model inpatient treatment of chemically dependent adolescents: a 2-year outcome study.
 Journal of Studies on Alcohol, 52(2), 118-126.